 Using the descriptive stats wizard, first locate and select the monthly average ozone levels.

-The current selected cell is chosen by default as the output cell.
-Let's leave this unchanged, take all the form defaults and click OK.
+The currently selected cell is chosen by default as the output cell.
+Let's leave this unchanged, take all the form defaults, and click OK.

 The descriptive stats table is displayed in your worksheet.
 Notice that the data has a positive skew or the distribution is not symmetric around the mean.